amanshah2711/personal-site/server/static/pages/transposes.md

 </ol>

 This discussion doesn't lead to immediate proofs of the above facts, although it should aid in understanding *why* someone would conjecture the above facts to be true.
-Particularly useful is that the spectral theorem should hopefully be "obvious" although its proof may be a little harder.
+Particularly useful is that the spectral theorem which should hopefully be "obvious" although its proof may be a little harder.

 [^1]: For the purposes of this discussion and in almost all engineering contexts we assume that the matrix \\(\mathbf{A}\\) is written with respect to the standard basis on \\(\mathbf{R}^n\\).